 I need information about...

 Vomiting and diarrhea can make you miserable.
-Your stomach and bowels are reacting to an irritant, such as some food, medication, or viral stomach flu.
+Your stomach and bowels are reacting to an irritant.
+This might be food, medicine, or viral stomach flu.
 Vomiting and diarrhea are two ways your body can remove the problem from your system.
-Nausea is a symptom that discourages you from eating, giving your stomach and bowels time to recover.
-To get back to normal, start with self-care to relieve your discomfort.
+Nausea is a symptom that discourages you from eating.
+This gives your stomach and bowels time to recover.
+To get back to normal, start with self-care to ease your discomfort.

-Drink or sip liquids to avoid dehydration (excess fluid loss).
+Drink or sip liquids to avoid losing too much fluid (dehydration):

 Do not drink beverages with a lot of sugar in them, such as juices and sodas.
 These can make diarrhea worse.